 The attorneys you choose to build your wrongful death claim make all the difference in the success of that claim.
 At Dormer Harpring, we want to meet with you and listen to your story.
 If cost is a concern, we offer contingency fee arrangements meaning we only charge based on the amount we recover.

-Proving a wrongful death claim requires the family’s attorney prove four legal elements:
+A wrongful death attorney can guide your family through all of the phases of a civil claim, negotiating for a fair resolution on your behalf.
+Proving a wrongful death claim requires the family’s attorney to prove four legal elements:

 There are several types of wrongful death claims.
 Wrongful death claims stem from medical malpractice, workplace accidents, and criminal violence.
 Some of the most common claims are the following: